 A practical guide to determining when to harvest and how to store produce from your Louisiana fall vegetable garden.
 (PDF Format Only)

 Constructing raised beds for the home vegetable garden.
 (PDF Format Only)

 Strawberries are a great addition to the home garden.
 Whether you intend on growing just a few plants in a container or multiple rows in the garden, following the advice provided in this guide (weather permitting) will lead to a successful harvest.
 (PDF Format Only)

 Growing lettuce in the home garden just makes sense because we consume so much of this versatile vegetable.
 Because lettuce is a fast-growing crop, it can be planted multiple times from late summer into the fall season.
 (PDF Format Only)

 Gardening is one of Louisiana’s most popular activities, and this publication is designed to provide Louisiana vegetable gardeners with a comprehensive guidebook to help them get the most from their gardens.
-The 120-page, spiral-bound, full-color guide provides a variety of photos and illustrations.
-Revised Oct.
-2014.
-Cost: $20 plus tax and shipping.
-You can order this book through our online store by using the Order Publication link below.

 This publication has information on the varieties, pollination, soil preparation, planting and cultivation of vegetable pears.
 (PDF Format Only)

 This series provides a variety of information for home vegetable gardeners.
 Topics include beans, cabbage, corn, cucumbers, eggplants, potatoes, squash, tomatoes, peppers, onions, shallots, garlic and many more of the favorites of home gardeners.